AntoineLAFITTE/holbertonschool-shell/permissions/README.md

 5-execute : adds execute permission to the owner of the file hello.

 6-multiple_permissions : adds owner permissions(read,write and execute), group permissions(read and write), others permissions(read).

+7-everybody : adds execution permisions on user group and others.